NH voters head to polls; follow The Eagle-Tribune for ongoing updates throughout the day

 11:50 a.m.

-It’s been a light morning so far at Mary Fisk Elementary in Salem, too, accordnig to Assistant Town Moderator Don Sorcinelli.
+It’s been a light morning so far at Mary Fisk Elementary in Salem, too, according to Assistant Town Moderator Don Sorcinelli.

 There were 250 ballots cast here in the first hour.